I've been a film buff since childhood, and I love writing about and reviewing my favorites.

 There Can Be Only One!

-Without a doubt, 1983 was the strangest year in the long history of the James Bond franchise.
-The thirteenth entry in the long running series of 007 films - Octopussy, starring then-current Bond Roger Moore - was released during the peak summer-blockbuster season, and then a second James Bond film hit multiplexes later that same year - Never Say Never Again, an independent production which featured original 007 Sean Connery making a long-awaited return as 007.
+1983 was one of the strangest years in the long history of the James Bond franchise.
+The thirteenth entry in the long running series of 007 films - Octopussy, starring then-current Bond Roger Moore - was released during the peak summer-blockbuster season, and then a second James Bond film hit multiplexes later that same year - Never Say Never Again, an independent production which featured Sean Connery making his long-awaited return as 007.

 How "Never" Came to Be

-Author Ian Fleming created James Bond in the early 1950s, inspired by his own experiences in the British Navy's Intelligence Division during World War II.
+Ian Fleming created James Bond in the early 1950s, inspired by his experiences in the British Navy's Intelligence Division during World War II.
 By the end of that decade, the super-spy had appeared in a half dozen best selling novels and the character had begun to garner interest from filmmakers.
 The first Bond book to be filmed was 1953's Casino Royale, which was adapted in a 1954 episode of the U.S. adventure TV series Climax!
 In this one-hour version, "Jimmy Bond" (played by Barry Nelson) was an American agent who worked for "Combined Intelligence."

 "Never Say Never Again" Trailer:

-After numerous fits and starts, McClory's "alternate" Bond film finally began falling into place when the original 007, Sean Connery, came aboard to reprise the role.
-Connery's relationship with Broccoli and Saltzman had been rocky throughout his years as Bond, so one had to wonder if his agreeing to take part in a competing production was his subtle way of thumbing his nose at his old bosses.
-Once he came into the picture the project finally found sufficient financing through a consortium of independent European production companies.
-Long time Bond film editor and one time director Peter Hunt (1969's On Her Majesty's Secret Service) was asked to helm Never Say Never Again, but he declined, saying he did not want to jeopardize his long working relationship with Eon.
+After numerous fits and starts, McClory's "alternate" Bond film finally began falling into place when the original 007 Sean Connery, came aboard.
+Connery's relationship with Broccoli and Saltzman had been rocky throughout his years as Bond, so agreeing to take part in a competing production may have been a subtle way of thumbing his nose at his old bosses.
+Once he came into the picture, the project finally found sufficient financing through a consortium of independent European production companies.
+Long time Bond film editor and one time director Peter Hunt (of 1969's On Her Majesty's Secret Service) was asked to helm Never Say Never Again, but he declined, saying he did not want to jeopardize his long working relationship with Eon.
 Therefore Irvin Kershner of The Empire Strikes Back fame was hired instead.
 The film's title was suggested by Connery's wife, Micheline, because her husband had famously told reporters that he would "never" play James Bond again after being lured back by a big pay day for 1971's Diamonds Are Forever.

-The release of a new James Bond movie always gets a lot of press attention, so naturally the news that there would be two dueling Bond pictures released in the same year caused more media hysteria than usual.
+A new James Bond movie always gets a lot of press attention, so naturally the news of two dueling Bond pictures in the same year caused more hype than usual.
 The press tried their best to manufacture a "Roger vs. Sean" feud, but neither Moore nor Connery spoke ill of the other during interviews for their respective films.
 "Roger plays it his way, I play it mine," Connery said.
 "I don't want to make comparisons."
 He even suggested that he and Roger Moore pose for a photo together and issue a joint press statement to squash the rumors of a "rivalry" between the two men.